MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-pipeline.md

 1. In **Add a client secret**, type a description, select an expiration, and select **Add**.

 1. Copy the **VALUE** of the new secret.
-You provide the key value to sign in as the application.
+You need to provide the key value to sign in as the app.
 It's important to save this value now, because it won't be displayed again after you leave this page.

    ![Copy the secret value because you can't retrieve it later](./media/azure-stack-solution-pipeline/copy-secret.png)